alphabits/topic-models-bachelor/docs/week-1.rst

 Week 1: Reading about the general theory of graphical models
 ============================================================

-There exists a lot of books about graphical models.
-The main reference will be bishop06
+Alot of different books explains the theory of graphical models.
+The main source for this project will be chapter 8 in [bishop06]_ but [jensen96]_ will also be used.